minvws/nl-covid19-coronacheck-website/en/guidepost.md

 ## Recovery certificate

-ou may use a positive test result to create a certificate of recovery with CoronaCheck.
+You may use a positive test result to create a certificate of recovery with CoronaCheck.
 A number of conditions apply:

 - The positive test has been carried out by the GGD;
 - The certificate of recovery is valid from 11 days after the positive test result, but the certificate of recovery can be created earlier;